 9. Pineapple Upside Donut Cake

 This quick and easy dessert will surely make your family and friends want second and third servings.
 You will only need aluminum foil, pineapple rings, butter, brown sugar and a simple cake donut.
-Five to seven minutes after putting the ingredients together and wrapping it in the foil, you and your company will be enjoying a delicious sweet.
+Five to seven minutes after putting the ingredients together and wrapping it in the foil, you and your company will be enjoying this delicious sweet campfire food.

 10. Campfire Orange Cake